14 July 2022

 • A call to action (CTA), such as a button encouraging customers to try your software.

 To ensure successful self-service design, users need to understand your application and know how to use it.
 Onboarding is a crucial step that introduces users to your SaaS application.
-There are many methods to educate users on how to use your product, and there is no "one size fits all" approach.
-The onboarding method will vary for each customer, and you need to choose the right one for your specific user persona.
+There are many methods to educate users on how to use your product, and there is no “one size fits all” approach.
+The SaaS automated user onboarding method will vary for each customer, and you need to choose the right one for your specific user persona.

 The most popular methods include: